 If you are using Mojave or before system, you can still install iDVD, but the DVD produced by it is not playable on some well-known DVD players.

 Writing a video DVD using the command line is very complicated.
 It’s only suitable for programmers or people who are good at code compilation.
 There is no command line utility to burn video directly to DVD, you have to produce an ISO image first and then create ISO from DVD.
-Install the toolboxes on your Mac below:
+Install the following toolboxes on your Mac:

 There are indeed online converters such as Files-conversion.com and Zamzar.com that provide the option of "Convert to DVD".
 But they actually convert the video to VOB and don't burn your file into the entire DVD structure.
 VOB is just a video file, not a video DVD.

 Mac’s built-in program – Finder and iTunes (Apple Music app) make it possible to burn a data DVD for free.
-Now, let’s see how to do.
+Let's see how they work.

 iTunes is not limited in its duty of media player, media library, online radio broadcaster, and mobile device management, but it can burn DVD with simple requirements.